Contents

 Leptin

 Leptin is a hormone secreted from fat cells that helps to regulate body weight.
-The name leptin is derived from the Greek word 'leptos' meaning thin.
-It is sometimes referred to as the 'Fat Controller'.

 Alternative names for leptin

-There are no other names used for the hormone but the gene, which encodes leptin, is known as the 'ob' gene.
+There are no other names used for the hormone but the gene, which encodes leptin, is known as the 'OB' gene.

 What is leptin?